-Oriental Land Company has released full details of the plans for the next anniversary!
+Oriental Land Company has released full details for the next anniversary!
 Tokyo Disney Resort 35th “Happiest Celebration!” begins April 15, 2018, through March 25, 2019, at both Tokyo Disneyland and Tokyo DisneySea.

-In the summer, a brand new nighttime spectacular debuts at Cinderella Castle that’ll feature new effects and on a grander scale than we’ve seen before.
+In the summer, a brand new nighttime spectacular debuts at Cinderella Castle that’ll feature new effects and on a grander scale than we’ve seen before (including water canons).
 It’ll feature a special theme song for the anniversary.